jellevink/randomnumberproject/README.md

 [Authors](#auth)

 <a name="brief"></a>
-## The Brief
+## Project Brief

-To create a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.
+The project brief listed a number of goals to achieve, these are as follows:

 <a name="solution"></a>
 ### Solution